knobs-dials/file-count/README.md

+Variation on `du` that is easier to read.

+For example:
+* reports number of files and number of directories
+* reports both base-1000 and base-1024 numbers.
+Mostly because I got tired of explaining the difference at work.
+* by default doesn't produce output for 2 directories deeper than the directory we started in
+* optionally filters out small-fry directories, e.g. -S 100M in the first example.
+* optionally sorts by size
+* reports apparent size, as well as difference in actualy disk use (which is usually only slightly higher due to filesystem overhead, but can be lower e.g. around sparse files or ZFS compression).
+* ignores symlinks, since we only care about real files in their actual location

-Variation on `du` that is easier to read, and should make it easier to find where bulky things are, e.g.:
+Should e.g. make it easier to find where bulky things are, e.g.:
 ```
     # file-count /usr
       #FILES   #DIRS       ASIZE              DUDIFF         PATH